bibi21000/sphinxcontrib-osint/docs/plugins.rst

 ====

 This plugin download :url: source as pdf.
-This often fail in timeout so you can store your handmade pdf in pdf_store.
+This often fail in timeout so you can store your handmade pdf in pdf_store (pdf_cache directory contains files automaticaly downloaded).
 You can also change :url: to :link: to disable download.

 Installation